AxdeKlerk/SLP/DEBUGGING.md

 For testing, temporarily removing fields from `readonly_fields` is fine, but they should be restored later for data integrity.
 This debugging process also reinforced the difference between `square_order_id` (*Square*’s internal reference) and `square_payment_id` (used by *Square*'s* Payments API).
 Entering a fake ID in the wrong field initially caused confusion but clarified how both fields serve distinct roles.

+## Database Integrity and Square Order Sync

+**Bug:** When running the new *Square* checkout integration, *Django* raised an `IntegrityError` complaining about a `null value in column "order_type"` in the `checkout_order` table.
+The model no longer contained that field, but the database schema still required it.
+This caused the order creation process to fail before the Square API could be called.

+**Fix:** I restored the missing `order_type` field to the `Order` model and gave it a default value of `"event"`.
+This ensured every order had a valid type and allowed *Django* and the database schema to match.
+Because the column already existed in the database, the subsequent migration was safely faked using:

+    python manage.py migrate checkout 0003 --fake

+After that, the checkout flow successfully created local orders and sent requests to the *Square Sandbox API* to generate external orders and payments.
+The *Square* webhooks returned `payment.created` and `payment.updated`, and the order was automatically marked as paid.

+**Lesson Learned:** If *Django* reports missing or duplicate columns, the issue is usually a mismatch between model definitions and existing migrations.
+Adding a default value or faking the migration is safer than manually altering tables.
+Always ensure migrations and schema stay in sync before testing API integrations.